List of school districts in Texas

-This is a list of school districts in Texas, sorted by Education Service Center (ESC) Region and then by County.
+This list of school districts in Texas is sorted by Education Service Center (ESC) region and then by county.

-There are multiple classifications of school districts.
+School districts are placed in several classifications.
 Among them are independent school districts, common school districts, municipal school districts, rural high school districts, industrial training school districts, rehabilitation districts for the handicapped, and several types of junior college districts.
-The U.S. Census Bureau considers the existing K-12 school districts to be independent governments, including the sole municipal school district in the state.
+The U.S. Census Bureau considers the existing K-12 school districts to be independent governments, including Stafford Municipal School District, the sole school district in the state called a "municipal school district".

-Geographical school districts in Texas are (with one exception, the Stafford Municipal School District) completely independent from city or county jurisdiction.

-Texas school district boundaries are not always aligned with county or city boundaries; a district can occupy several counties and cities, while a single city (especially larger ones such as Dallas, Houston, or San Antonio) may be split between several districts.
+Texas school district boundaries do not typically align with county or city boundaries; a district can occupy several counties and cities, while a single city (especially larger ones such as Dallas, Houston, or San Antonio) may be split between several districts.

 Almost all Texas school districts use the title "Independent School District", or ISD.
-Except for Stafford, those few districts that do not have "ISD" in their names are nonetheless ISDs.
+Those few districts that do not have "ISD" in their names are nonetheless ISDs.